EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * yikes-mailchimp-list-interest-groups-metabox - action hook allowing users to add additional content inside of the interest groups metabox on the view list page.

 == Changelog ==

+= Easy Forms for MailChimp 6.1 - July xxth, 2016
+* Added new filter to allow users to alter who can view/access the admin dashboard widgets - `yikes-mailchimp-admin-widget-capability`

 = Easy Forms for MailChimp 6.0.5.5 - April 5th, 2016 =
 * Fixed incompatibility with the avada theme options page.